Alessandra Voena

-Alessandra Voena is an Italian development and labor economist currently serving as Professor of Economics at Stanford University.
+Alessandra Voena is an Italian and American development and labor economist currently serving as the Holbrook Working Professor of Price Theory at Stanford University.
 Her research focuses on the economics of the family, in addition to the study of science and innovation.
 Voena is an elected fellow of the Econometric Society, and is the recipient of a Sloan Research Fellowship.
 In 2017, she received the Carlo Alberto Medal, awarded biennially by the Collegio Carlo Alberto to the best Italian economist under the age of 40.

 Biography

 Voena received her BA from the University of Turin in 2005, and her MA and PhD in Economics from Stanford University in 2011.
-Her dissertation research was supervised by Petra Moser, Caroline Hoxby, Michèle Tertilt, Monika Piazzesi, and Luigi Pistaferri.
+Her dissertation committee was chaired by Luigi Pistaferri and Michèle Tertilt, and included Caroline Hoxby, Petra Moser, and Monika Piazzesi.

 After completing her PhD, Voena joined the Harvard Kennedy School as a post-doctoral fellow, followed by the University of Chicago as an assistant professor.
-In 2020, she moved to Stanford University, where she currently serves as Professor of Economics.
+In 2020, she moved to Stanford University, where she currently serves as Holbrook Working Professor of Price Theory and as Professor of Economics.
 She is also a Senior Fellow at the Stanford Institute for Economic Policy Research.

-In addition to her academic appointments, Voena is an Editor of the Journal of Labor Economics and a Foreign Editor at the Review of Economic Studies.
+In addition to her academic appointments, Voena was an Editor of the Journal of Labor Economics and is a Foreign Editor at the Review of Economic Studies.
 She is affiliated with the National Bureau of Economic Research and Centre for Economic Policy Research.

 In 2017, Voena received a Sloan Research Fellowship, awarded by the Alfred P. Sloan Foundation to early-career scientists in recognition of distinguished performance.
 The same year, she won the Carlo Alberto Medal, awarded biennially by the Collegio Carlo Alberto to the best Italian economist under 40.
 In 2022, Voena was elected a Fellow of the Econometric Society.

 Voena is married to Neale Mahoney, also a professor of economics at Stanford University.